elatov/elatov.github.io/_posts/2012-08-06-vcd-ni-network-pools-with-the-cisco-nexus1000v.md

 	dvs.VCDVStest-93aa922b-260b-4cf1-a47b-561d8736c70f

-We can see that from our &#8220;vcd-ni-policy&#8221; network segment a new port-group has been created with the vApp Network Name in it (test).
+We can see that from our "vcd-ni-policy" network segment a new port-group has been created with the vApp Network Name in it (test).
 Checking out the multi-cast groups, I saw the following:

 	switch# show bridge-domain